panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 *The order of promises array directly influences the order of the results*.

 The vegetables promise is the first item, and the fruits promise is the second item in the input array: `Promise.all([vegetablesPromise, fruitsPromise])`.
-Thus you'd get in the results array the results in the same order &mdash; first vegetables list and second fruits list.
+The results array contains values in the same order &mdash; first vegetables list and second fruits list.

 ## 3. Example: one promise rejects

-Now let's imagine the situation that the grocery is out of fruits.
+Now imagine the situation that the grocery is out of fruits.
 In such a case, let's reject the fruits promise with an error `new Error('Out of fruits!')`:

 ```javascript{3,11}
 const allPromise = Promise.all([